I Feel the Earth Move

-"I Feel the Earth Move" is a song written and recorded by American singer-songwriter Carole King, for her second studio album Tapestry.
+"I Feel the Earth Move" is a song written and performed by American singer-songwriter Carole King, for her second studio album Tapestry (1971).
 Additionally, the song is one half of the double A-sided single, the flip side of which was "It's Too Late".
 Together, both "I Feel the Earth Move" and "It's Too Late" became among the biggest mainstream pop hits of 1971.